shenrq/CCD-Rice/README.md

 18. Use `script/postprocess/filter-less-years.py` to eliminate the pixels with low planting years and regenerate the rice map.
 19. Use `script/area-time-series-filter.jl` to eliminate unreasonable fluctuations in rice area in a small region and regenerate the rice map.

+Please refer to the paper for specific methods.

 ## Notice

 Scripts with extension `js` are GEE codes, please copy the codes and run on GEE code editor.